Transition Streets Canberra

 Funding is available to support neighbourhoods to take action.

-Up to $200 is available for the first 15 eligible neighbourhoods to undertake at least one of the eligible activities.
+Up to $200 is available for the eligible neighbourhoods to undertake at least one of the eligible activities.

-Download the program guidelines for more information about eligibility and the process for applying for funding.
+Download the funding guidelines for more information about eligibility and the process for applying for funding.

 Maureen: Here’s what our Transition Street in Ainslie has accomplished: